magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-24201-magento-patch-catalog-price-rules-don-t-work.md

 The MDVA-24201 Magento patch solves the issue where active catalog price rules in the database do not apply on the frontend.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.14 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.14 is installed.
 Please note that the issue was fixed in Magento version 2.3.5.

 ## Affected products and versions